erikaosgue/mern_tracker/README.md

     * Create a New user (Create User)
     * Create a new exercise (Create Exercise Log)
     * Get the list of all Exercises from all users
+    * Delete an Exercise
+    * Edit an exercise